Everything you ever wanted to know about VPR's membership drives, but were afraid to ask!

 VPR is a community licensee.
 That’s public media speak for the fact that we rely mostly on community funding to bring you the programs and services you enjoy.
 Individuals from across the region make gifts to VPR and area businesses underwrite our programs, which add up to approximately 90% of our overall support.
 Approximately 10% of our funding comes from the Corporation for Public Broadcasting and we don’t receive grant funding from the State of Vermont.

 But, like any business, VPR has fixed expenses, such as the costs of programming and maintaining our broadcast sites.
 We're proud of our fiscal responsibility and we're dedicated to setting financial goals based on real needs as well as to spending our members' dollars prudently.
 Our goals are based on our annual operating budget, which is carefully vetted and approved by our Board of Directors.
-For more details, please review our most recent Annual Report.
+For more details, please review our most recent Impact Report.

 Why do you talk about giving $1,200 or more?
 I can’t afford that!